Home Uncategorized Childhood Cancers’…What you should know.

 Childhood Cancers’…What you should know.

-by Mwape Kasochi
+by Kenani Mwape

 February is World Cancer awareness month.
 15th February marks Childhood Cancer awareness day to spread literacy on childhood cancers.